 There are a lot of freelancers who take advantage of a client who doesn’t prepare well for hiring a freelancer.
 Again, as with any profession, there will always be some bad apples.

 However, if you drop these 3 comments from your conversations and setup a solid, agreed-upon process, both you and the freelancer will build a mutually beneficial relationship that hopefully will continue on for many more projects in the future.

 Click here to download sample "Scope of Work" templates.

-M. Page Jones is a published author and award-winning graphic designer who has been in the business for over 26 years.
-She runs MPJ Creative Services (www.mpagejones.com) which has clients from all over the world.
+M. Page Jones is a published author and award-winning graphic designer who has been in the business for over 30 years primarily as a freelancer.
+She runs MPJ Creative Services (www.mpagejones.com) that has clients from all over the world.